9 Bills You Should Never Put on Autopay

 Your cable and satellite bills can vary, especially if you watch a lot of movies on demand.
 With your cable bill automated and funds taken from your bank account, you might never monitor the amount you spend on extra services.

-Cable and satellite companies also seem to increase their rates every year and include fees for new offerings, such as regional sports networks, that you don't watch.
+Cable and satellite companies may increase their rates each year and include fees for new offerings, such as regional sports networks, on channels you don’t watch.
 Paying the traditional way, by check or by making a one-time payment online, gives you the chance to review your bill for price increases and all the options you might not be using.

-Evaluating your cable or satellite bill also will let you know when all those promotional offers you signed up for have expired.
-It also could motivate you to call the company and ask to renegotiate your services.
+Evaluating your cable or satellite bill will also let you know when all those promotional offers you signed up for have expired.
+This could motivate you to call the company and ask to renegotiate your services.

-Streaming services such as Netflix and Hulu are convenient because you can watch whatever you want, whenever you want.
+Streaming services, like Netflix and Hulu, are convenient because you can watch whatever you want, whenever you want.
 But think twice before signing up for these services.
-If you have cable, some of the shows and movies offered by streaming services are also available through your cable provider on demand.
+If you have cable, some of the shows and movies offered by streaming services are available through your cable provider on demand.

 If you get used to streaming fees coming out of your bank account or being charged to your credit card every month, you might pay these fees month after month without considering whether you need the services.
 When you sign up for streaming but don’t take full advantage of the service, you’re essentially flushing money down the toilet.

-Music services such as Spotify and Apple Music allow you to stream just about any song from any artist.
-The downside is that you have to provide a credit card or bank account number before accessing songs.
+Music services, like Spotify and Apple Music, allow you to stream just about any song from any artist.
+The downside is you have to provide a credit card or bank account number before accessing songs.
 The music service automatically charges the monthly fee to your account.

 Streaming music is a fun luxury, but only if you’re getting your money’s worth.
 If your usage drops and you stream less music (or you stop streaming altogether), the company continues to draft your account until you cancel your subscription.
 If you forget to cancel, you end up paying for a service you don’t use anymore.

 Zelle Scams on Facebook Marketplace: How To Recognize and Avoid Them